Classical IQ test with random questions

 7.

-Which shield below has most in common with the shield above?
+Which hexagon below has most in common with the hexagon above?

 8.